Varaždin: 16th-17th centuries

-The periods of the Reformation and the counter-reformation had a great influence on Varaždin.
+The periods of the Reformation and the Counter-Reformation had a great influence on Varaždin.
 With the arrival of the Jesuits, the school (gymnasium) and the Jesuit house were founded, and churches and other buildings were built in the Baroque style.
 In the 18th century Varaždin was the seat of many Croatian noblemen, and in 1756 it became the Croatian administrative centre.
-The fire of 1776 destroyed most of the town, resulting in the administrative institutions moving back to Zagreb.
+The fire of 1776 destroyed some 80% of the town, resulting in the administrative institutions moving back to Zagreb.

+19th century

 Varaždin was the seat of Varaždin County of the Kingdom of Croatia-Slavonia within the Austro-Hungarian monarchy, ruled by the Kingdom of Hungary after the compromise of 1867.
 The Hungarian stamp, issued in 1881 shows both names.

 By the 19th century Varaždin had been completely rebuilt and expanded, with flourishing crafts and trade, and later the manufacture of silk and bricks.
-The theatre, music school, and fire department were founded.
+The theatre and the music school were founded.
+From the second half of 19th century, fire fighting was organized and specialized fire-fighting societies were established; the very first fire fighting volunteers in Croato-Slavonnian Kingdom was organized in Varaždin in 1864.

+20th century

-In the 20th century Varaždin developed into the industrial centre of Northwestern Croatia.
+In the 20th century Varaždin developed into the industrial centre of northwestern Croatia.
 The textile manufacturer Tivar was founded in 1918.
+A silk factory was started in 1929, the one which would later start the sportswear brand YASSA.

+The DVD "Varteks" was founded in 1935.
+It was Varaždin's main fire department until the foundation of DVD "Zdravstvo" on 21 December 1981.

+Under the leadership of professor Krešimir Filić, the town developed a city library, a city museum, a gallery, reopened its music school, and had a mountaineering society started.

+Soon after the start of World War II in Yugoslavia, on 12 July 1941, Varaždin was declared Judenfrei by the Ustaše, becoming the first city in Croatia to earn this dubious distinction.

+The former village of Biškupec, whose population was tracked as a separate settlement between 1857 and 1948, when it reached 635 inhabitants, was integrated into the city of Varaždin since the 1953 census.

-On 12 July 1941, Varaždin was declared Judenfrei by the Ustaše, becoming the first city in Croatia to earn this dubious distinction.
-In the Croatian War of Independence, 1991, Varaždin suffered directly for only for a few days, because the huge Yugoslav People's Army base quickly surrendered, resulting in a minimal number of casualties, and providing weapons (worth $600m) for the Croatian army.
+In the Croatian War of Independence, 1991, Varaždin suffered directly for only for a few days, because the huge Yugoslav People's Army base quickly surrendered after the Siege of Varaždin Barracks, resulting in a minimal number of casualties, and providing weapons (worth $600m) for the Croatian army.